 If our corporate worship engages with these darker layers of life then it will reflect in songs of lament.
 Earlier this year Carl Tuttle and John Barnett visited us at Yarra Valley Vineyard and spent some time with our worship leaders.
 Carl and John are songwriters within our movement who keep it real and who manage to avoid the kind of hyperbole and purely aspirational expressions that can detach our songs of worship from anything gritty or grounded.
 And we greatly valued their input.
 In our conversations together the question was raised about the poverty of our lament.
 How we might better express this aspect of our relationship with God?
 And how can we truly celebrate our hope without engaging with the need for it?!

 In fact Christian musicology is rich with the song of lament.
 Rich – if we are willing to reappropriate Hebrew lament as embodied in the Bible’s book of Psalms.
 “My heart cries out for you?”
 “Will you leave us exiled and enslaved forever?”
 “When will you rouse yourself Lord?”
 “When can we know your presence again?”
 “When will your justice rain down?”
-These are the heart cries of our Psalmody, ready and relevant to be sung by fresh generations.
+These are the heart cries of our Psalmody, relevant and ready to be sung by fresh generations.

 Our heritage is rich with lament if we are willing to reinterpret some of the hymns of longing – such as Isaac Watts yearning, “Come Holy Spirit!”.
 It is rich, too, if we will draw upon the wealth of Gospel music.